clovenski/isolation-game/README.md

 ## Qt License

 This application was developed using the open source version of [Qt Creator](https://www.qt.io/).
 As such, this version of Qt Creator is licensed under the LGPLv3 license, which can be viewed in [Qt-License.txt](Qt-License.txt).
-The source code of Qt can be found alongside the releases of this application.
+The source code of Qt can be found [here](https://github.com/clovenski/isolation-game/releases/tag/v1.0.0): `qtbase-5.12.3.tar.gz` or `qtbase-5.12.3.zip`.

 ## Usage